The Franchise Forum

 Keep in mind that even if you're unable to secure franchise funding for your next location as quickly as you'd like, there are numerous options available.
 It's simply a matter of satisfying lender requirements for specific types of loans.

-"If you're looking at a more traditional loan product, lenders may look at the net worth of your borrowing group," Ryan says.
+"If you're looking at a more traditional loan product, lenders may look at the net worth of your borrowing group," Justin says.
 "They want that net worth to at least equal the total amount of loans.
 However, if you have a unit that's very profitable, you may be able to borrow against that unit with a conventional loan.
-As long as your existing unit has two years of tax statements, you can borrow against it and focus on its profitability instead of focusing on the net worth of the borrowers involved."
+As long as your existing unit has one year of tax statements, you can borrow against it and focus on its profitability instead of focusing on the net worth of the borrowers involved."

 By strategically using franchise loans to maintain your personal liquidity, and working to ensure your franchise business is profitable, you can position yourself to access further franchise funding more quickly and easily.